 If you require more information please contact us at WHD@ofgem.gov.uk.
 You may also be able to find more information on the government’s website or from the websites of energy suppliers who take part in the scheme.

 The Warm Home Discount scheme was established by the Warm Home Discount Regulations 2011 as amended (the Regulations).
-The latest amendments to the Regulations came into force in August 2018.
+The last amendments to the Regulations came into force in August 2018.
 The government is consulting on another amendment to extend the scheme through to March 2022.

 The scheme requires participating domestic energy suppliers, including those who volunteer for the scheme, to provide support to those who are in or at risk of fuel poverty in Great Britain.